xrahulcrx/Movie_Rental_Analysis_System/ReadMe.txt

-Movie Rental OLAP Analysis (PostgreSQL)
+#Movie Rental OLAP Analysis (PostgreSQL)

-Perform advanced analysis on movie rental data using OLAP operations.
+###Perform advanced analysis on movie rental data using OLAP operations.

-1. About the Project
+##1.
+About the Project

 This SQL project includes: